ryanguill/ryanguill.github.io/_posts/2024-01-03-postgresql-wishlist.markdown

 <dt>I wish we had better connections in PG</dt>
 <dd>I know there are reasons, and I know that this might be the hardest thing on this list, but connections are one of the biggest pain points in modern stacks.
 Connections take too many resources, and needs for pooling and connection sharing is one of the hardest parts about connecting your serverless app to your database.
 I don't know what the solutions really look like, but all of the existing solutions suck.</dd>

+<dt>I wish I could submit an async query</dt>
+<dd>Years ago using DB2 on an AS/400 I would submit a query to "batch", meaning we would provide the query and specify a library (schema) and table to save the results to, and then set a job priority level and kick it off.
+Back then it wasn't uncommon to be running queries that took hours to days to finish.<br>
+It isn't common that I need to run queries that take quite that long today (and most of those times would be better suited for a data warehouse), but still there are times where I want to run a query but not hold a connection open in some client to allow it to run.<br>
+I wish I could submit a query to postgres in such a way that I don't want to wait on the result or have a connection open.
+It would just also require a way to inquire about the status of a job.<br>
+Note: give us a job scheduler like pg_cron built in and we could build this ourselves.</dd>

 <dt>I wish that the documentation had better SEO</dt>
 <dd>Oftentimes when you search for something you are taken to documentation for an old version.
 I wish that they would update their indexes to point to the latest version by default.
 Especially for features that have been around for a long time, ending up in 9.x documentation and not realizing it might mean that you are missing the latest information.</dd>